-Off campus access is available for students and faculty who have active Touro IDs and who have registered at a Touro College library.
-To obtain a username and password simply link to Off-campus access on the library homepage.
+Off-campus access is available for students and faculty who have active Touro IDs and who have registered at a Touro College library.
+Access to library resources is authenticated using your TouroOne credentials.

 Publications

 The Graduate Division provides a variety of printed materials to assist prospective and registered students in better understanding the college's mission, the goals and objectives of the programs, and special projects.
 The Graduate Division's Touro Links includes up-to-date informal information about faculty, programs and alumni.
 For further information, call 212-463-0400 ext.
 55786.